|Department Resources: English|

 Excerpts from The Canterbury Tales --Geoffrey Chaucer;

-Optional: excerpts from Morte D’Arthur --Malory; excerpts from Sir Gawain and the Green Knight
+Optional: excerpts from Morte D’Arthur -Malory, Gawain and the Green Knight the Pearl Poet

 A 19th c.
-British novel: either Frankenstein --Mary Shelley; Dracula --Bram Stoker; Great Expectations --Charles Dickens; Jane Eyre --Charlotte Bronte; Wuthering Heights -Emily Bronte; Thomas Hardy, The Mayor of Casterbridge, Northanger Abbey.
-Jane Austen.
+British novel: either Frankenstein --Mary Shelley; Dracula --Bram Stoker; Jane Eyre --Charlotte Bronte; Wuthering Heights -Emily Bronte; Thomas Hardy, The Mayor of Casterbridge.

-Poems which emphasize the poetic devices the students learned in freshman year.
-These poems cover the forms of the sonnet and may include other forms that developed as part of the English tradition, such as the ode, the ballad, the elegy, and the dramatic monologue.
+Poems that emphasize the poetic devices the students learned in freshman year.
+These poems must cover the forms of the sonnet and may include other forms that developed as part of the English tradition, such as the ode, the ballad, the elegy, and the dramatic monologue including:

 Common Core Readings